 According to the regulations enacted by the Ministry of Manpower in Indonesia, specific qualifications and competencies of individuals – foreign workers and executives, expats, and locals – are needed in order to work in Indonesia.

-Here’s the fact: there is a lot of unemployment in Indonesia, mainly in the job market of the unskilled labours due to the overflowing applications.
+Here’s the fact: there is a lot of unemployment in Indonesia, mainly in the job market of unskilled laborers due to the overflowing applications.

-In 2016, thirty million senior secondary graduates and 10 million tertiary education graduates in Indonesia have got out of school and are getting ready to get into the labor force.
+In 2016, thirty million senior secondary graduates and 10 million tertiary education graduates in Indonesia have gotten out of school and are ready to enter the labor force.

 Unlike many developing countries, the skill and talent gaps are real for recruitment in Indonesia.
 There is a very strong indication that skilled Indonesian professionals, mid-level and senior-level executives are highly sought after, and there is still a substantial talent shortage in the marketplace.